 This is important to know no matter who you are: entrepreneur, employee, or customer, because churn affects far more than profits and losses.

 A different kind of churn influences outlook and ideology.

 “The tragedy of the world is that most people are governed by their negative experiences.”

-How many scientist has the world lost because of science fair projects that went awry?
+How many scientists has the world lost because of a science fair project gone wrong?

 How many brave leaders has the world lost because of disheartening outcomes?